-The start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set. -Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.- A CEI data set is rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.
-The curve fit interval of the first CEI data set of a new CEI data sequence propagation may have a later start time than the curve fit interval of the preceding CEI data set that was transmitted prior to the cutver.
+The Except for the first CEI data set of a new CEI data sequence propagation, the start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.- Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.- A CEI data set is rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.

+The start time of the curve fit interval of the first CEI data set of a new CEI data sequence propagation may be later than the start time of the curve fit interval of the preceding CEI data set that was transmitted prior to the cutover.
 The beginning of the curve fit interval of the first CEI data set of a new CEI data sequence propagation will be a multiple of 300 seconds (5 minutes) relative to the start of week.

-The start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
+Except for the first CEI data set of a new CEI data sequence propagation, the start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
 Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.
 A CEI data set is rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.

-The curve fit interval of the first CEI data set of a new CEI data sequence propagation may have a later start time than the curve fit interval of the preceding CEI data set that was transmitted prior to the cutover.
+The start time of the curve fit interval of the first CEI data set of a new CEI data sequence propagation may be later than the start time of the curve fit interval of the preceding CEI data set that was transmitted prior to the cutover.
 The beginning of the curve fit interval of the first CEI data set of a new CEI data sequence propagation will be a multiple of 300 seconds (5 minutes) relative to the start of week.